JudgmentLabs/judgeval/README.md

 ## [NEW] 🎆 Agent Reinforcement Learning

 Train your agents with reinforcement learning using [Fireworks AI](https://fireworks.ai/)!
 Judgeval now integrates with Fireworks' Reinforcement Fine-Tuning (RFT) endpoint.
-Judgeval provides a simple harness for integrating GRPO into any Python agent, giving builders a quick method to **try RL with minimal code changes**!
+Judgeval provides a simple harness for integrating GRPO into any Python agent, giving builders a quick method to **try RL with minimal code changes** to their existing agents!

 ```python
 await trainer.train(